-Nothing like a good cup of coffee or latte to put off whatever it is you don’t want to deal with.
+Nothing like a sipping good cup of coffee or latte to put off whatever it is you don’t want to deal with.
 Scott woke up with a dread of the day to come that needed a caffeinated outlook to be dealt with.
-Coffee-as-Vocation had become legitimized for a vast majority of Gen-Xers and Millennials in Los Angles and Scott was no different from his Brothers and Sisters in Brew.
+Coffee-as-Vocation had become legitimized for a vast majority of Gen-Xers and Millennials in Los Angeles and Scott was no different from his Brothers and Sisters in Brew.
 A fifteen-minute break could be easily stretched to an hour or more and the epidemic that was merely a way of life in places like Paris or Italy was spreading across the country.
 Putting America back to work just might mean putting a prohibition on coffee houses.

 “Yeah, Starbucks would go for that,” Scott thought.

 He had liked the feel of CookieSheet’s Cafe, so he ventured back there at an early 7:30am on his second morning in Los Alamos.
 Maybe he’d catch Todd, now that he knew him by sight and really, how could you ever miss him?